 \section{Introduction}

-An inverse problem consists in the determination of causes of a phenomenon based on empirical observations of its effects.
+An inverse problem consists of determining the causes of a phenomenon based on empirical observations of its effects.
 In the inverse problem we are interested in, we consider a one-dimensional stationary Schrödinger equation,

-with a potential $V \in L^1(\R)$ being a compactly supported perturbation of a Pöschl-Teller potential :
+with a potential $V \in L^1(\R)$ which is a compactly supported perturbation of a Pöschl-Teller potential:

 We also consider its two specific solutions with prescribed asymptotics denoted $f^\pm$: